celo-org/dappkit-web-starter/README.md

 ## Prerequisites

-- Go through the [Celo Truffle Box](https://github.com/critesjosh/celo-dappkit) tutorial
+- Go through the [Celo Truffle Box](https://github.com/critesjosh/celo-dappkit) tutorial.
+This includes installing the Expo CLI (via `npm install -g expo-cli`), the [Yarn package manager](https://yarnpkg.com/), and **are using Node.js version 10.x**
 - Make sure the [Celo Wallet](https://celo.org/developers/wallet) is installed on your mobile device to sign transactions
-- Install the Expo CLI for additional functionality, via `npm install -g expo-cli`

-[Optional] Go to `App.tsx` and fill in your own Alfajores account address if desired.
+- [Optional] Go to `App.tsx` and fill in your own Alfajores account address if desired.

 ## Running & Development

-Run:
+After cloning the repository, navigate into the root of the repo (`cd dappkit-web-starter`) and run:

 ```sh
 yarn && yarn web